mokusen/accounting-money/README.md

 ```

 ### 4. init data
-if you want to insert data into the db, please prepare base.csv and accounting.csv in dbInit.<br>
+if you want to insert data into the db, please prepare base.csv and accounting.csv in CsvIn.<br>
+Please create CsvIn in the directory where `main.py` is located.

 #### File structure of base.csv
 to save use name.<br>